Presidency of Richard Nixon: Environmental policy

 Environmentalism had emerged as a major movement during the 1960s, especially after the 1962 publication of Silent Spring.
 Between 1960 and 1969, membership in the twelve largest environmental groups had grown from 124,000 to 819,000, and polling showed that millions of voters shared many of the goals of environmentalists.
 Nixon was largely uninterested in environmental policy, but he did not oppose the goals of the environmental movement.
 In 1970, he signed the National Environmental Policy Act and established the Environmental Protection Agency, which was charged with coordinating and enforcing federal environmental policy.
-During his presidency, Nixon also signed the Clean Air Act of 1970, and the Clean Water Act.
+During his presidency, Nixon also signed the Clean Air Act of 1970, although vetoing the clean water act, which was later overridden by congress and became law soon after.
 He signed the Endangered Species Act of 1973, the primary law for protecting imperiled species from extinction as a "consequence of economic growth and development untempered by adequate concern and conservation".

 Nixon also pursued environmental diplomacy, and Nixon administration official Russell E. Train opened a dialog on global environmental issues with Soviet Ambassador Anatoly Dobrynin.
 Political scientists Byron Daines and Glenn Sussman rate Nixon as the only Republican president since World War II to have a positive impact on the environment, asserting that "Nixon did not have to be personally committed to the environment to become one of the most successful presidents in promoting environmental priorities."

 While applauding Nixon's progressive policy agenda, environmentalists found much to criticize in his record.
 The administration strongly supported continued funding of the "noise-polluting" Supersonic transport (SST), which Congress dropped funding for in 1971.
 Additionally, he vetoed the Clean Water Act of 1972, and after Congress overrode the veto, Nixon impounded the funds Congress had authorized to implement it.
 While not opposed to the goals of the legislation, Nixon objected to the amount of money to be spent on reaching them, which he deemed excessive.
 Faced as he was with a generally liberal Democratic Congress, Nixon used his veto power on multiple occasions during his presidency.
 Congress's response came in the form of the Congressional Budget and Impoundment Control Act of 1974, which established a new budget process, and included a procedure providing congressional control over the impoundment of funds by the president.
 Nixon, mired in Watergate, signed the legislation in July 1974.